Amey-Thakur/CHAT-ROOM/README.md

 # Chat-Room
- It is a simple Web-Based Chat Application using PHP, mySQL, JavaScript, Ajax.
+ It is a simple Web-Based Chat Application using PHP, MySQL, JavaScript, Ajax.